Camargo1958/dslist2/README.md

 - execução no Eclipse e teste no browser

-3 - Configuração do plugin Maven
+- Configuração do plugin Maven s

-4 - Configuração do application.properties
+- Configuração do application.properties

 - Configuração do application-test.properties